KenkenGoda/Jigsaw/README.md

 # Contents

-## data
-- train.csv
-- test.csv
-- sample_submission.csv

 ## notebook
 - jigsaw.ipynb
+    - to check the data